 Just like he had left her.

-Her rational mind, squeezed aside by her emotions, rallied, told her that he hadn't left.
-Hadn't chosen anything.
-Wouldn't have.
+Her rational mind, squeezed aside by her emotions, rallied and told her that he hadn't left.
+He hadn't chosen anything.
+He wouldn't have.

 The feelings were louder, though.
-He was gone.
-Just like he was.
-This was enough for angry condemnation, and a safe evasion of the worst parts of the grief.
+Jacob was gone.
+Just like he was gone.
+This was enough for angry condemnation and a safe evasion of the worst parts of the grief.

-It helped to smash the heel of her hand into the minute curls of the tree's integument.
-She must have stood there a long time, thrashing at the bark, because the snap of twigs told her Charlie had approached.
+It helped her to smash the heel of her hand into the minute curls of the tree's trunk.
+She must have stood there a long time, thrashing at the bark, because the snap of twigs told her she was no longer alone

-"Come on," he said softly, "come inside.
+"Come on," Charlie said softly.
+"Come inside.
 It's getting cold."

-She'd let him put his arm around her, helping hold her up, walking her back along the path to the house.
+She'd let him put his arm around her, holding her up and walking her back along the path to the house.

-The twilight had come and gone, and night had made its presence known, in so many more ways than one.
+The soft twilight of evening had come and gone, and the harsh darkness of night had made its presence known in more ways than one.

 DISCLAIMER: S. Meyer owns Twilight.
 No copyright infringement intended.